 All members are non-executive, the majority of whom (including the Chair) meet independence requirements.
-As it currently stands, the Committee has the required number of members with the specific requisites of professional competence required by both the Supervisory Corporate Governance Code recommendations, which lay Regulations and the Corporate Governance Code (and the Governance Code).
+As it currently stands, the Committee has the required number of members with the specific requisites of professional competence required by both the Supervisory Provisions and the Corporate Governance Code.